Sliding Doors vs Bi-Fold Doors: What should I choose?

 Which offers the best view?

-One of the main attractions of a bi-fold or a sliding door is to maximise your external views, whether that’s a countryside farm, overlooking the sea or just a beautiful garden.
+One of the main attractions of a bi-fold or a sliding door is to maximise your external views, whether that’s a countryside farm, overlooking the sea or just a beautifully landscaped garden.

-Depending on the size available, sliding doors allow for minimal distributions.
+Depending on the size available, sliding doors allow for minimal distribution.
 Slim sightlines will frame your outside views with large expansive panes of glass.

 A bi-fold door can offer equally impressive views, but as a result of the multiple panes, your views will be impacted more.

-When closed, naturally there is more profile to contend with and once opened, the door will concertina to one side.
+When a bi-fold door is closed, it has more profile on show and once opened, the door will concertina to one side.

 Space